COLREGS-International Regulations for Preventing Collisions at Sea Explained For Exams

 Tips: We sorted important topics below, it will help you out in exams. good luck

 a) explanation of Rule 3 a

-- All types of craft that float on water and used as a means of transportation.
-Also included are crafts which do not displace water – such as hovercraft.
+- All types of craft that float on water and are used as a means of transportation.
+Also included all crafts which do not displace water – such as hovercraft.
 Images of hovercraft given below.

 - A seaplane when on the water displaces water so as long as it is on the surface of the water it is considered as a vessel.
 All barges are also included Since no propulsion system has been mentioned in this part of the Rule.

 - Power here means power obtained from machinery, such as diesel engines, from the smallest to the largest.